zihaowrez/tp/docs/UserGuide.md

 **Format:** `add NAME t/NEWTAG` or `add INDEX t/NEWTAG`

-NAME is case sensitive and must match the full name.
+NAME is case sensitive and must match the full name.</br>
 INDEX must be a positive integer.

 **Examples:**